By William Bruce

 The next step, assuming you are interested in the business, is to determine the operation’s annual cash flow.
 After all is said and done, what you will be buying is the ability of the business to produce cash.

-ODCF is not the same as net profit shown on the profit and loss statement.
+Discretionary earnings are not the same as net profit shown on the profit and loss statement.
 It’s not the same because of the bookkeeping practices of the large majority of business owners.
 Simply stated, business owners do not keep books to pay income taxes.
 Most business owners make strenuous efforts to reduce any taxable income.

-For this reason, most business owners in an effort to reduce their taxable income run some expenses through the business that are not purely business expenses.
+For this reason, most business owners in an effort to reduce their taxable income run some expenses through the business that are not purely business operating expenses.
 This practice reduces tax liability but it also oftentimes masks the true earnings record of a business.

 As an example, take the sale of a restaurant that I recently handled.
 The profit and loss statement from the business was actually showing a small loss.
 However, the owner’s wife drove a Lincoln Navigator which was listed on the books of the business as a company vehicle.
 The company also paid for all her gas and maintenance on the Navigator although she has no role in the operation of the restaurant.
 Same for the daughter’s Honda which she drove back and forth to college.
 The daughter was also on the payroll as an employee of the restaurant which furnished her with spending money at college, although she never actually worked at the restaurant.
 The family ski vacation to Colorado was charged to the business because the owner attended a business meeting for a couple of hours while in Aspen.
 You see where I’m heading here, don’t you?
 By the time all these items plus any non-cash expenses were accounted for, the restaurant was actually producing a nice yearly cash flow for the family.